 - Model planning through sequencing and time words – first, next, then, before, after, when

-Find more information in this ASHA Technical Report, at the Children and Adults with Attention Deficit Disorder National Association, and at the National Resource Center for Attention Deficit.
+Find more information at the Children and Adults with Attention Deficit Disorder National Association.

 SLPAs and paraprofessionals should always operate within the scope defined by state and national licensing organizations and should only conduct allowable tasks under the supervision of a speech-language pathologist.